Shaka is a balsa flying wing designed for slope and thermal flying.

 At the current version, it’s designed as a 2-channel RC glider which requires some glue, sand-paper, covering film, and some basic building skills.

-The pictures below, will guide you throught the process of building this model step-by-step.
+Follow this Shaka assembly guide to learn the process of building this model step-by-step.

 Please, follow this instruction and feel free to share your thoughts in the comments section or in the RC Groups Tread.

 If you are building one of the Shaka KITs, you can get a $10 gift certificate for your next order!